Information-Theoretic Foundations for Machine Learning: Meta-Learning

 \subsection{Meta-Learning Error}

-We define notions of error for meta-learning which directly parallel the definitions of section \ref{sec:avg_reward}.
-For purposes of analysis, we consider learning under a setting for which there exist $M$ tasks and $T$ observations per task.
+We define notions of error for meta-learning, which directly parallel the definitions of Section \ref{sec:avg_reward}.
+We consider learning under a setting for which there exist $M$ tasks and $T$ observations per task.
 A learning algorithm produces for each $(m,t) \in [M] \times [T]$, a predictive distribution $P_{m,t}$ of $X_{t+1}^{(m)}$ after observing the concatenated history which we denote by